 Where Are E-Bikes Allowed?

 E-bike access depends on regional policies.
-In the U.S., federal land agencies like the US Forest Service permit Class 1 e-bikes on non-motorized trails unless locally banned.
+In the U.S., federal land agencies permit Class 1 e-bikes on non-motorized trails unless locally banned.
 Urban areas often treat them like traditional bicycles, but rural or protected zones may impose limitations.
-For example, national parks in the UK restrict e-bikes to roads unless marked otherwise.
+For example, some national parks restrict e-bikes to roads unless marked otherwise.

 Safety and Compliance Requirements

 To ride legally, ensure your e-bike meets local standards.
 This may include speed limiters, reflectors, or brake systems.
 Some regions mandate registration, insurance, or rider age restrictions.
-For detailed guidelines, consult resources like the PeopleForBikes advocacy group, which tracks global e-bike laws.
+For detailed guidelines, consult official transportation or cycling advocacy resources that track global e-bike laws.

 Common Misconceptions